mavera12/EHR/Generic-Module-Framework:-Transitions.md

 ## Complex

-`Complex` transitions are a combination of distributed and conditional transitions.
-A `complex_transition` consists of an array of `condition`/`distributions` pairs which are tested in the order they are defined.
-The first condition that evaluates to `true` will result in a transition based on its corresponding `distributions`.
-The module will then transition to one of the transitions defined in `distributions` according to the same rules as the `distributed_transition`.
+`Complex` transitions are a combination of direct, distributed, and conditional transitions.
+A `complex_transition` consists of an array of condition/transition pairs which are tested in the order they are defined.
+The first condition that evaluates to `true` will result in a transition based on its corresponding `transition` or `distributions`.
+If the module defines a `transition`, it will transition directly to that named state.
+If the module defines `distributions`, it will then transition to one of these according to the same rules as the `distributed_transition`.
 See [Distributed](#distributed) for more detail.
-The last element in the `complex_transition` array may contain only a `distributions` (with no `condition`) to indicate a fallback transition when all other conditions are `false`.
+The last element in the `complex_transition` array may omit the `condition` to indicate a fallback transition when all other conditions are `false`.

 If none of the `conditions` evaluated to `true`, and no fallback transition was specified, the module will transition to a default `Terminal` state.